FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/templates-manager/readme.md

 Currently implemented template features:

-- **Variables** - Used for parametrisation of templates.
+- `Variables` - Used for template parametrisation.
-- **Tags** - Can be used to select an operation that is applied to the specific subtree when the template is applied to a UniConfig node.
+- `Tags` - Used to select an operation that is applied to the specific subtree when the template is applied to a UniConfig node.

 !!!
 Schema validation of leaves and leaf-lists is adjusted so that it can accept both string with variables and original YANG type.
 !!!

 - [RPC apply-template](../templates-manager/rpc_apply-template)